-Operational and Regulatory - Compliance with s1158 of the Corporation Taxes Act 2010 (formerly s842 of the Income and Corporation Taxes Act 1988)
+Operational and Regulatory - Compliance with s1158 and 1159 of the Corporation Tax Act 2010 (formerly under s842 of the Income and Corporation Taxes Act 1988)

-A breach of s1158 of the Corporation Taxes Act 2010 could lead to the Company being subject to capital gains tax on the sale of its investments, whilst serious breach of other regulatory rules may lead to suspension from the Stock Exchange or to a qualified Audit Report.
+A breach of s1158 and 1159 of the Corporation Taxes Act 2010 could lead to the Company being subject to tax on capital gains, whilst a serious breach of other regulatory rules may lead to suspension from the Stock Exchange or to a qualified Audit Report.
 Other control failures, either by the Manager, the Investment Manager or any other of the Company's service providers, may result in operational and/or reputational problems, erroneous disclosures or loss of assets through fraud, as well as breaches of regulations.

-The Manager reviews the level of compliance with s1158 and other financial regulatory requirements on a daily basis.
+The Manager reviews the level of compliance with s1158 and 1159 and other financial regulatory requirements on a daily basis.
 All investment transactions and income and expenditure forecasts are reported to the Board.
 The Board regularly considers all risks, the measures in place to control them and the possibility of any other risks that could arise.
 The Board ensures that satisfactory assurances are received from service providers.
 The Compliance Officer of the Manager and the Investment Manager produce regular reports for review by the Company's Audit Committee and are available to attend meetings in person if required.